balcortex/100_days_code_web_development/README.md

 ### CSS Grid - Pt.
 4

 Today, I learned about the implicit grid concept for rows, which makes the automatic placing of new items into the necessary rows.

+## Day 152 - 2024/03/02

+### CSS Grid - Pt.
+5

+Today I learned how to change the placement direction of items in the grid with the grid-auto-flow property.